 "Surely now the others will help us once they have seen how many we have lost today."
 She had said while her hand dropped from his shoulder.

-He turned away in silence and walked back to their tent.
+He turned away in silence and walked back to his tent.
 His wife followed.
 When they got there he told her to gather the council as they had much that needed to be planned and discussed.

 When she left he knelt and prayed to the gods of Aeon to guide him in his decisions and to give him a sign.
 He kept his eyes closed and waited.
 A gentle breeze began to circle Ellron and a piercing white light surrounded his body.
 The gods had spoken to him.
 They had showed him a glimpse of the future.
 If he did not defeat the Belrog there would be a great empty darkness.
 He saw his people as slaves and many others from other worlds tortured and killed for pleasure.